echiang73/GifTastic/README.md

 * HTML5
 * CSS3
 * JavaScript
+* Bootstrap
 * jQuery
 * API AJAX
 * Responsive Web Design Media Query
+* Form input Font Awesome image and use of pseudocodes

 ### Here are the previews of the game: